FidgetCube/CTF_writeups/2022-DeadFace-CTF/KeepYourSecrets(Steganography)/readme.md

 <p align="center"><img src="_images/3_ffc0.png"></p>

-Now count 4 bytes from the SOF marker and you should see the value "02", the 4th byte is the height marker.
-We are going to increment that value by 1 to "03" in order to increase the height of the image.
+Now count 4 bytes from the SOF marker and you should see the value "02 f6", the 4th and 5th bytes are the height marker (Y axis).
+We are going to increment the 4th byte value by 1, from "02" to "03" in order to increase the height of the image.

 <p align="center"><img src="_images/4_heightbyte.png"></p>